X

 It’s the second straight week that Jaylen Waddle finds himself here, and the whole one catch for 15 yards last week against the Browns didn’t do him any favors in the eyes of fantasy managers.
 Neither does a matchup with either A.J.
 Terrell or Mike Hughes.
 With Darren Waller (pectoral) likely to miss this week, the secondary can focus its attention on Waddle with no other threats in the passing game outside De'Von Achane.

 Waddle left last week's game early after taking a hard hit, but with the game already out of hand, the Dolphins likely exercised caution with an asset they are likely to flip ahead of the NFL trade deadline in a couple of weeks.
-Waddle has proven he can be a WR1 in this league, but with a target share under 20% he’s hard to trust as a WR1 in your fantasy lineups in a dysfunctional offense.
+Waddle has proved he can be a WR1 in this league, but with a target share under 20%, he’s hard to trust as a WR1 in your fantasy lineups in a dysfunctional offense.

 More Fantasy Football Analysis